Oregon Marijuana Possession Laws

 Patients with valid medical marijuana cards in Oregon can grow up to six mature cannabis plants or 12 immature plants.
 However, patients who want to cultivate must be approved by the OHA's Oregon Medical Marijuana Program.

 The OMMP Plant Limits show more details on how much cannabis designated growers can cultivate.
-Approved medical marijuana growers who wish to grow above 12 plants will have to pay the Oregon Health Authority a $200 registration fee.
+Approved medical marijuana growers who wish to grow more than 12 plants will have to pay the Oregon Health Authority a $200 registration fee.
 Depending on the number of cannabis plants cultivated, a license is required to grow weed for Oregon's recreational market.

 How Much Weed Can You Fly With From Oregon?

 State laws prohibit marijuana transportation from Oregon to other states in the US.
-However, the Transportation Security Administration permits traveling with medical marijuana products that no more than 0.3 percent THC on a dry weight basis.
+However, the Transportation Security Administration permits traveling with medical marijuana products that have no more than 0.3 percent THC on a dry weight basis.

 However, when traveling with cannabis, consumers are not allowed to open the container or use the weed.
 Individuals will be required to get rid of the cannabis before boarding if they are attempting to get on a plane leaving the state.